edward-r/ai-lab/apps/prompt-maker-cli/README.md

 - Context globs are resolved with `fast-glob` (`dot: true`) so you can pass `src/**/*.{ts,tsx}` etc.
 - Each matching file is embedded as `<file path="…">…</file>` for the model.
+- Remote docs are supported via `--url`.
+Plain webpages are cleaned into readable text and mounted as `url:https://…` files; GitHub `blob`, `tree`, and root URLs expand into `github:owner/repo/...` entries while respecting lockfile/node_modules ignores and 64 KB-per-file caps.
 - Images are Base64 encoded and sent using the provider’s native multimodal format (OpenAI `image_url`, Gemini `inlineData`).
 Files over 20 MB or unsupported extensions are skipped with a warning.

 ## Interactive refinement snapshot